 They often recruit friends or relatives to bring unauthorized items during visitation or send them through the mail.
 Sometimes, guards or staff members are on the take.
 In recent years, there has been an increase in the use of drones to fly items over prison walls.

-In a highly-publicized case last year, an Oregon woman was sentenced to two years in federal prison for conspiracy after she passed seven tiny balloons filled with methamphetamine into her inmate boyfriend’s mouth during a long kiss during visitation.
-Two of the balloons ruptured and he died later of methamphetamine toxicity, the Associated Press reported.
+In a highly-publicized case in 2017, an Oregon woman was sentenced to two years in federal prison for conspiracy after she passed seven tiny balloons filled with methamphetamine into her inmate boyfriend’s mouth during a long kiss during visitation.
+Two of the balloons ruptured and he died later of methamphetamine toxicity.

 Regardless of the technique, smuggling contraband and prohibited substances into jail or prison is a crime.
 “Helping” an inmate get a prohibited item can lead to serious consequences both at the state and federal level.